1. Part 1 of the Coroners and Justice Act 2009 (‘the 2009 Act’) introduced a number of significant changes to the coronial system.

-4. Section 11(5)(b) of the Coroners Act 1988 and Rule 36 of the Coroners Rules 1984 confine the ambit of an inquest’s findings to the identity of the deceased and to “how, when and where” he came by his death.
-By Rule 36(2), the Coroner and/or a jury are prohibited from expressing an opinion on any other matter 2.
-Rule 42 of the Rules prohibits an inquest verdict being framed in such a way as to appear to determine any question of criminal liability on the part of a named person or civil liability.
+10. The matters to be ascertained are confined to the identity of the deceased and to “how, when and where” he came by his or her death.
+By Section 5 of the 2009 Act the Coroner and/or a jury are prohibited from expressing an opinion on any other matter.
+Section 10(2) says that “a determination” (the answers to the section 5 questions) may not be framed in such a way as to appear to determine criminal or civil liability.

-5. Historically, the scope of “how” the deceased came by his death was not defined and was interpreted in different ways.
-In R v HM Coroner for North Humberside and Scunthorpe (ex parte Jamieson) 3, the Court of Appeal held that the phrase “how the deceased came by his death” was limited and was to be confined to the question of “by what means” the deceased died.
+11. Historically, the scope of “how” the deceased came by his death was not defined and was interpreted in different ways.
+In R v HM Coroner for North Humberside and Scunthorpe (ex parte Jamieson)6, the Court of Appeal held that the phrase “how the deceased came by his death” was limited and was to be confined to the question of “by what means” the deceased died.

-6. In R v HM Coroner for Inner London West District ex parte Dallaglio 4 (the ‘Marchioness’ case), the Court of Appeal appeared to draw back from such a strict interpretation and instead encouraged considerable flexibility in the discretion of Coroners as to the scope of the inquest.
+12. In R v HM Coroner for Inner London West District ex parte Dallaglio7 (the ‘Marchioness’ case), the Court of Appeal appeared to draw back from such a strict interpretation and instead encouraged considerable flexibility in the discretion of Coroners as to the scope of the inquest.
 The Court held that “the inquiry is almost bound to stretch wider than strictly required for the purposes of a verdict.
-How much wider is pre-eminently a matter for the coroner” 5.
+How much wider is pre-eminently a matter for the Coroner”8.

-8. Where employees (or other emanations) of the state potentially bear responsibility for loss of life (whether by their actions or omissions), the right to life in Article 2 of the European Convention on Human Rights (ECHR) 6 may be engaged.
-For Article 2 to be engaged, there must be reasonable grounds for thinking that the death may have resulted from a wrongful act on behalf of the state 7.
+13. Where employees (or other emanations) of the state potentially bear responsibility for loss of life (whether by their actions or omissions), the right to life in Article 2 of the European Convention on Human Rights (ECHR)9 may be engaged.
+For Article 2 to be engaged, there must be reasonable grounds for thinking that the death may have resulted from a wrongful act on behalf of the state10.
 An example might be a death in custody, either in prison or under police detention.

-10. Whether the enhanced form of inquest will be required will depend on the precise circumstances of the particular case 9.
-Only those inquests that are concerned with a possible breach of Article 2 by an agent of the state have this wider scope; other types of inquest can be more limited 10.
+16. Whether the enhanced form of inquest will be required will depend on the precise circumstances of the particular case12.
+Only those inquests that are concerned with a possible breach of Article 2 by an agent of the state have this wider scope; other types of inquest can be more limited13.
 The Coroner’s decision will determine the questions s/he will need to address during the inquest and will have an impact on the assistance that you provide to the Coroner.